deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 Let ALS work on the images that keep coming in and lose yourself a bit in the **central area**:

-- 🖱️ Zoom in using your mouse wheel.
+- 🖱️ Zoom in & out using your mouse wheel.
 - 🖱️ Navigate the image by dragging it, just like with any other visualization software.
 - 🖱️ Reset the zoom by right-clicking.

-The image in the central area will update instantly after processing each new raw image, without interrupting your navigation.
+The image in the central area will update instantly after ALS processes each new captured image, without interrupting your navigation.

 ---